rounakbuttar/overhead_rail/README.md

 The initial nodes were plotted using networkx library in python.

-node plotting.jpg is the graph of the initial problem and opt_graph.jpg shows the optimised graph.
+all nodes.jpg is the graph of the initial problem and opt_graph.jpg shows the optimised graph.

 node plotting.ipynb shows the code for node plotting

 data.xlsx shows the adjacency matrix of the graph

+Prims_MST.cpp contains the code for Prim's algorithm.